Lest we forget

 For The Madera Tribune

-Several students from Madera High School left their classes to join the army in World War I. Some did not come back, but all were remembered.
+Many students from Madera High School left their classes to join the Army in World War I.

 “We are in for a war, and we intend showing the world that Americans can raise an army,” one spokesperson stated.
 The Madera Tribune reported that “patriotic feeling was running high.”
 It was hoped the creation of the Home Guard would provide the rudiments of military training for young and old alike, since Maderans could be expected at anytime to be called upon to “protect their firesides.”